Rabios/OpenSenet/README.md

 About Senet rules, You can find it [here!](http://www.pjhoover.com/senet.php)

+> NOTE: This game requires 2 player (PVP from same device, Playing versus CPU or online not offered yet...)

 ### Changes from original Senet

 1. Player can select to move his pieces backward or forward if possible...